miguoliang/keycloakadminclient/docs/ClientsAPI.md

 > AdminRealmsRealmClientsClientUuidNodesPost(ctx, realm, clientUuid).RequestBody(requestBody).Execute()

-Register a cluster node with the client Manually register cluster node to this client - usually itâ€™s not needed to call this directly as adapter should handle by sending registration request to Keycloak
+Register a cluster node with the client Manually register cluster node to this client - usually it’s not needed to call this directly as adapter should handle by sending registration request to Keycloak

 ### Example